fluencelabs/docs/docs/stake/nft_guide/nft_guide.md

 </div>

-#### Transfer NFT
+### Transfer an NFT

 You can transfer your NFT regardless of its sale status.
+For that, open the NFT card to be transferred and follow these steps:

-1. Enter the recipient's address in the NFT card you've previously opened.
+1. Enter the recipient's address.
 2. Press the 'Transfer' button.
     <div style={{ textAlign: "center" }}>